uforodavid/Cars_Price_Prediction/README.md

 The main findings and answers to the questions can be found on a blog post [here](https://uforodavid.medium.com/this-analysis-will-make-you-better-informed-for-your-next-car-purchase-3bdc147c7eec)

 ## Licensing, Authors, Acknowledgements <a name="licensing"></a>
 Must give credit to Kaggle for the data.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/nehalbirla/vehicle-dataset-from-cardekho?select=car+data.csv).
-Otherwise, feel free to use the code here!
+You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/nehalbirla/vehicle-dataset-from-cardekho?select=car+data.csv). feel free to use the code here!